OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-17.md

 ## 1 Kings 17:22

-And the Lord listened to the voice of Elijah,
+And the Lord heeded Elijah's voice,
 and the life of the boy returned to him and he revived.

 ## 1 Kings 17:23